What is Your Net Promoter Score (NPS)?

 How to use your NPS

-You can do so, for example, soon after your customer received their item.
+You can do so, for example, soon after your customer receives their item.
 Also, there is the opportunity to do it after a customer gets in touch with you or your customer service, so that they can evaluate your customer service right afterwards.

 To summarise, an NPS can be used in two different ways: